timescale/docs/api/compression.md

 *   `ROW LEVEL SECURITY` is not supported.
 *   Creation of unique constraints on compressed chunks is not supported
-    *   Its possible to add them by disabling compression on the hypertable and re-enabling after constraint creation.
+    *   You can add them by disabling compression on the hypertable and re-enabling after constraint creation.

 ### Restrictions